josevazf/42-Born2BeRoot/README.md

    - 6.4.
 [VSFTPD](#vsftpd-ftp-server)
    - 6.5.
 [ShellGPT](#shellgpt)

-This project consists in setting up a server in a virtual machine, using Virtual Box, under specific instructions.
+This project consists of setting up a server in a virtual machine, using Virtual Box, under specific instructions.

 The chosen operating system was the latest stable version of ***Debian***, at the time (bullseye 11.7.0).